canonical/snapcraft/docs/explanation/bases.rst

 within a snap's runtime environment.
 When an application runs, the base's library paths are searched directly after the paths for that snap.

-For classic confined snaps, the base snap is not mounted.
-Classic snaps can still load libraries from the base snaps under ``/snap/<base>/``.
+For classic confined snaps, the base snap is not mounted as the root filesystem.
+The base snap is mounted like as ``/snap/<base>/``, so the snap can still load libraries from the base snap.
 For more information, see the documentation for `classic confinement`_.

 Choosing a base
 ---------------